The-Huginn/wildfly-github-bot/CONTRIBUTING.md

 Then, there will be a green button that says "Code".
 Click on that and copy the URL.

-Then, in your terminal, paste the following command:
+Then, in your terminal, paste the following command:asd
 ```bash
 git clone [URL]
 ```